JGamerXone/InitiativeSplashes/README.md

 Feel free to contact us (details on the website) about your issue.

+Alternatively, you could post your removal request on the issue tracker.

 If we accept your removal request, feel free to make a pull request removing the splash text in question.
 We will accept it and remove it for you.